References and Identifiers

 The TxDtTm

-TxRef is forwarded to some end-systems.
+is forwarded to the downstreaming system.
 To avoid problems the following rules should be met:

 TxRef